maxwellalvord/Currency-Exchanger/README.md

 <br>

 ## Known Bugs
-* Allow 0 USD to be inputted
+* Allow 0 USD to be inputted for a result of 0.
+* When a large number is outputted it will display in scientific notation rather than default format.

 <br>